ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-7.md

 {{site.data.keyword.attribute-definition-list}}

 # IA-7 - Cryptographic Module Authentication
 {: #ia-7}

 ## Control requirements
 {: #control-requirements}

-IA-7 - 0
+### IA-7 - 0

-    : The information system implements mechanisms for authentication to a cryptographic module that meet the requirements of applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance for such authentication.
+Implement mechanisms for authentication to a cryptographic module that meet the requirements of applicable laws, executive orders, directives, policies, regulations, standards, and guidelines for such authentication.

-## IBM Cloud for Financial Services profile
-{: #scc-fs-cloud-profile}

-The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.2.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- Check whether multifactor authentication (MFA) is enabled at the account level
-- Check whether IAM roles are used to create IAM policies for IBM resources
-- Check whether IAM users are attached to at least one access group
-- Check whether Hyper Protect Crypto Services is accessible only through private endpoints
-- Check whether Hyper Protect Crypto Services instance is enabled with a dual authorization deletion policy

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 Authentication mechanisms may be required within a cryptographic module to authenticate an operator accessing the module and to verify that the operator is authorized to assume the requested role and perform services within that role.